top of page

 Personalized Goal Setting and Motivation

-Here’s how to set meaningful goals for neurodivergent clients:
+Here’s how to develop meaningful goals for neurodivergent clients:

-• Work with strengths.
-A client who loves art might sketch out goals instead of writing them.
-A tech-savvy person could use an app to track progress.
+• Leverage strengths.
+A client passionate about art might illustrate goals rather than write them.
+A tech-savvy individual could leverage an app for tracking progress.

 Enhancing Executive Function and Reducing Barriers